For Small Jails (<200 Beds)

 For Large Jails (>200 Beds)

-For local jails to experience “the jail transformation movement”, it is essential for the local churches in the community to see the jail as “The Next Mission Field”.
-We are very committed to creating the “Jail-Activated Church Network”!
+For local jails to experience true, lasting transformation, it is essential for the local churches in the community to see their local jail as “The Mission Field Next Door”.
+We are very committed to creating a “Jail-Activated Church Network”!

 We prefer to partner with the local ministerial alliance, while also realizing those don’t exist in every community.
 So, our rule-of-thumb is to look for a collaboration of 4 to 5 local churches where each pastor is “on board” and there are at least two volunteers from each church who want to go through our training.

-We also have information for denominations, bishops, and church networks that will be very informative at those levels.
+We also have information for denominations, bishops, and church networks that will be very beneficial to communicate the bigger picture and the benefits that can be realized..

 If you are interested in signing up for some training, please complete this form.